EvidenceBackedPoliticalBeliefs/UnitedKingdom/IsEquityHarmful.md

 - A stable currency
 - A government capable of enforcing the above

 If a business owner can simply set fire to their competitors, capitalism cannot exist.
 If the government only allows one single business to produce televisions, the price of televisions can be set at whatever that business wants.
+This is a monopoly which is must be prevented for capitalism to work.

 ### Democracy